CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/ai/usage-log-junxian.md

 - [ ] Rejected
 # Author Notes:
 - Modified the tracking of a Server Side Event connection with user by adding jobId associated with user in queue
-- Proceeded with the suggestion of a class creation called SSEClientConnection with some modifications
+- Proceeded with the suggestion of a class creation called SSEClientConnection.
+Copied the backbone of the class declaration but with some modifications

 # Date / Time:
 2025-9-29 15:30